bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/payment-for-bitmark-cli.md

         rpcauth=cotzntmnxllhcpsshvdzzuue:1c1671f8ffbdd8d845688dc450d2c4e1$ec4723c3a7c29d072c40749017d4d326576c68264595355fac8816d525220f7a
     ```

-* Copy the BTC and LTC RPC usernames and passwords and paste to the corresponding fields in the `bitmark-wallet.conf`
+* Copy the BTC and LTC RPC usernames and passwords and paste them into the corresponding fields in the `bitmark-wallet.conf`

     *Example:*
     ``` # bitmark-wallet.conf